bryanesmith/wormj/README.md

 ## NOTICE

-The game is not playable (by humans), though the API is functional.
+The game is not yet playable (at least by humans), although the API is functional.
 I will update this notice as progress continues.

 ## Build & run